kids-eat/KidsEat/README.md

 - [x] User can pull to refresh the last 20 events posted on Kids Eat.
 - [x] User can see details of each event in a separate activity.
 - [x] The user can switch between 2 tabs: viewing list of all events (feed view) and location pins on a map for each event (map view) using fragments and a Bottom Navigation View.
+- [x] User can sign in and out.
+- [x] Admin/Organizer can view a separate view of list of events.
+- [x] Admin/Organizer can add events using a form.

 **Optional Nice-to-have Stories**